Handfish/ajel/apps/docs/src/pages/rules/ajel-disable-throw.md

 ## Rule Details

 This rule checks for the presence of `ThrowStatement` instances in the code.
-If a `throw` is found, an error is reported with a message advising developers to consider returning an error or a constant string instead of throwing an error.
+If a `throw` is found, a warning is reported with a message advising developers to consider returning an error or a constant string instead of throwing an error.

 ## Why is this Rule Useful?